A hysterectomy is an operation to remove your uterus. A hysterectomy is an irreversible procedure.

 Subtotal hysterectomy

-Removal of your uterus without the cervix.
+Removal of your uterus, leaving the cervix in place.
 Often your fallopian tubes are removed at the same time.
-This procedure may be done to help manage pelvic organ prolapse.

 Reasons for having a hysterectomy